Nespresso Machine Not Working? 6 Solutions To Try Now

-Waking up to a broken Nespresso machine is definitely a terrible way to start the day.
-If your Nespresso machine is not working, don’t lose hope.
-There are a few things you can try to fix it so you can get your morning cup of coffee ASAP.
+Waking up to a Nespresso machine not working is definitely a terrible way to start the day.
+Fortunately, there are a few things you can try to fix it so you can get your morning cup of coffee ASAP.

-Signs That A Nespresso Machine Is Not Working Properly
+Signs Of A Nespresso Machine Not Working Properly

-These are five of the most common issues you may encounter with your Nespresso machine.
+These are six of the most common issues you may encounter with your Nespresso machine.
 Keep reading to see potential ways to fix each one.

 |Flashing Lights||Various (see details below)|